decelik/PSM1_Quiz_alpha_ver/README.md

 # Scrum Quiz

-This is a simple **Scrum Multiple Choice Test** web application for single and multiple answer questions.
+This is a simple **PSM1 Multiple Choice Test** web application for single and multiple answer questions.
 The quiz includes a timer, a randomized set of questions, and tracks the user's score based on correct answers.

 ## Features